Tharun-GK/GKS-CARE/README.md

 ## Overview

-This project is about building a system that can monitor patient health continuously and detect if their condition is getting worse.
-Instead of checking patients only at intervals, this system simulates real-time monitoring and gives alerts based on the patient’s vitals.
+GKS-CARE is an AI-based patient monitoring system that simulates real-time hospital vital tracking.
+It continuously reads patient data, analyzes risk level, and displays alerts through a live dashboard.

 ---